 If you are experiencing any of these signs or symptoms, or have contemplated suicide, the National Suicide Prevention Lifeline is available 24/7 to speak with you.
-They can be reached any time at 1-800-273-8255 .
+They can be reached at 1-800-273-8255 at any time.

-There are a number of different risk factors which contribute to suicide; however they may not necessarily be suicidal.
-Often times, suicide is committed out of despair or when an individual feels that thy have no way out and are unable to seek help.
+There are a number of different risk factors that contribute to suicide; however, they may not necessarily be suicidal.
+Often times, suicide is committed out of despair or when an individual feels that they have no way out and are unable to seek help.

 Some common causes of suicidal tendencies include: